12Mosch/File-Content-Aggregator/docs/user-guide.md

 ### Content Query Builder

 This powerful tool lets you define complex search criteria for the _content_ of the files.
 If you add any conditions here, only files matching _both_ the form filters (path, extension, date, etc.) _and_ the content query will be included in the results preview.

+The **Search Mode** dropdown next to the Query Builder lets you choose how your query is interpreted:

+- **Boolean Query:** (Default) Uses the Query Builder to create complex logical expressions with AND/OR operators as described below.
+Also supports fuzzy matching for terms that don't match exactly, including within the NEAR function.
+- **Simple Term:** Searches for exact text matches without Boolean logic.
+Use this for simple searches where you just want to find files containing specific text.
+- **Regular Expression:** Interprets the query as a regular expression pattern.
+Useful for advanced pattern matching.

 - **Adding Conditions/Groups:**
   - Click `+ Condition` to add a new search term/rule.